- Test and validate both natural language responses and SQL query results directly within the chat interface.

 Review & Validation:

-- After selecting this option, the Review Question window opens where you can add the title of your question.
+- After selecting this option, the Review Question window opens, where you can add the title of your question.

 - Once ready, click on Confirm.